Boo, the Golden-area grizzly bear, wakes up to the smell of spring - The Golden Star

 Boo the bear has awoken from his winter slumber – to the delight of thousands of locals, skiers and social media users.

-According to Cat Cowan, the manager of the Grizzly Bear refuge Kicking Horse Mountain Resort, Boo had been awake for about two weeks before he poked his head out for some fresh air.
+According to Cat Cowan, the manager of the Grizzly Bear Refuge at Kicking Horse Mountain Resort, Boo had been awake for about two weeks before he poked his head out for some fresh air.

 “You know when you sleep in and you’re awake, but you don’t want to get out of bed yet, but you’re also still not asleep?
-That’s been Boo,” said Cowan.
+That’s been Boo,” Cowan says.

 “He’s been getting ready, walking around and coming up his tunnel, but it wasn’t until Monday, when I heard a crunch and saw the snowpack had broken that we saw him.”